uw-herron-lab/natus-bci/processors/README.md

 # Processors

+Download `MyZmqProcessor.py` found in `nw-sdk-realtime/NeuroWorksDataClients/python` from the `nw-sdk-realtime` repository (please contact Natus Medical, Inc. at [sdk@natus.com], if access is needed).
+Copy this file to the `natus-bci/processors` folder and rename `MyZmqProcessor.py` to `BaseZmqProcessor.py`.

-Folder containing the processors that can be used in conjunction with the NeuroWorks Python SDK.
-Specify which processor to use by adding the path of the processors folder to the `zmq-sub.py` client in the `nw-sdk-realtime` repository and using the keyword `--class ProcessorName` when running the NeuroWorks Python SDK.
+This folder contains the processors that can be used to specify processing function of the NeuroWorks Python Client SDK.
+Specify which processor the Python Client SDK uses by adding the path of the `processors` folder to the `zmq-sub.py` client in the `nw-sdk-realtime` repository.
+Use the keyword `--class ProcessorName` when running the NeuroWorks Python SDK.

 ## BaseZmqProcessor
 Serves as the base class from which all custom processors inherit from.
 Allows for real-time reception of data batches and can specify what kind of batch processing one would like to implement in the `process` function.